emostov/private_blockchain/ReadMe.md

 is not changed while mining.
 - Nodes start with no hard coded peers other then the ip address for the registration node.
 The registration node starts with no hard coded peers.
-- Every time a node registers, the registration server responds with the nodes ID and a peermap.
-The server then updates the peermap with that nodes ID.
+- Every time a node registers, the registration node responds with the nodes ID and a peermap.
+The registration node then updates the peermap with that nodes ID.
-- When a node sends a heart beat to a peer, the peer updates there peerlist with the senders id if they do not already have.
+- There is a very simple gossip protocol.
+When a node sends a heart beat to a peer, the peer updates there peerlist with the senders id if they do not already have.
 Next step will be to add functionality so the recieving node updates its peerlist with the senders entire peermap.
 - Each node has a difficulty field, which is the sume of the difficulty of all of its parents and the node itself.
-ShowCanonical() takes advantage of this field to effeciently identify the canoninical chain (the chain with the most difficulty)
+ShowCanonical() takes advantage of this field to effeciently O(1) identify the canoninical chain (the chain with the most difficulty)
 - The nonce is seeded at a random int between 0 and 300 and then increments.
 It starts at a random int so it is less deterministic as to who will mine a block first
 - The mining algorithmn is naive in that it just picks the first block at the current length of the chain.
 A next step would be to implement a function to find the canonical chain and then mine on that
+- askForParent() has a timeout of 5 seconds, so if it does not get a response in 5 seconds it will discontinue waiting.

 NEXT STEPS:
 - Add full gossip protocol